kevinramage/mockDesigner/doc/sequential.md

 ## Usage

 To use this trigger, you just have to add a repeat and the actions linked to this repeat.
-* Repeat: an integer positive value, the action will be repeat
+* Repeat: an integer positive value, the action will be repeat (Optionnal, default value is 1)
 * Actions: actions to proceed

 ## Example